carla-simulator/carla/Docs/recorder_and_playback.md

 ---------------
 ##Simulation playback

 A playback can be started at any point during a simulation only specifying the file name.

 ```py
 client.replay_file("recording01.log")
 ```
-This method allows for some parameters to specify which part of the simulation is:
+Additionally, this method allows for some parameters to specify which segment of the recording is reenacted:

 ```py
 client.replay_file("recording01.log", start, duration, camera)